Back to Nanoleaf Guides

 Common Causes

-• The controller requires a hard reset
+• Controller needs a reset

 Most fixes happen in the first 3 steps.